 Daptomycin is excreted primarily by the kidneys.
 In a mass balance study of 5 healthy subjects using radiolabeled daptomycin, approximately 78% of the administered dose was recovered from urine based on total radioactivity (approximately 52% of the dose based on microbiologically active concentrations), and 5.7% of the administered dose was recovered from feces (collected for up to 9 days) based on total radioactivity.

 Population-derived pharmacokinetic parameters were determined for infected patients (complicated skin and skin structure infections [cSSSI] and S. aureus bacteremia) and noninfected subjects with various degrees of renal function (Table 8).
-Total plasma clearance (CLT), elimination half-life (t1/2), and volume of distribution at steady-state (Vss) in patients with cSSSI were similar to those in patients with S. aureus bacteremia.
-Following IV administration of CUBICIN 4 mg/kg q24h, the mean CLT was 9%, 22%, and 46% lower among subjects and patients with mild (CLCR 50–80 mL/min), moderate (CLCR 30– < 50 mL/min), and severe (CLCR < 30 mL/min) renal impairment, respectively, than in those with normal renal function (CLCR > 80 mL/min).
-The mean steady-state systemic exposure (AUC), t1/2, and Vss increased with decreasing renal function, although the mean AUC for patients with CLCR 30–80 mL/min was not markedly different from the mean AUC for patients with normal renal function.
+Total plasma clearance (CLT), elimination half-life (t½), and volume of distribution at steady-state (Vss) in patients with cSSSI were similar to those in patients with S. aureus bacteremia.
+Following administration of CUBICIN 4 mg/kg q24h by IV infusion over a 30-minute period, the mean CLT was 9%, 22%, and 46% lower among subjects and patients with mild (CLCR 50–80 mL/min), moderate (CLCR 30– < 50 mL/min), and severe (CLCR < 30 mL/min) renal impairment, respectively, than in those with normal renal function (CLCR > 80 mL/min).
+The mean steady-state systemic exposure (AUC), t½, and Vss increased with decreasing renal function, although the mean AUC for patients with CLCR 30–80 mL/min was not markedly different from the mean AUC for patients with normal renal function.
 The mean AUC for patients with CLCR < 30 mL/min and for patients on dialysis (CAPD and hemodialysis dosed post-dialysis) was approximately 2 and 3 times higher, respectively, than for patients with normal renal function.
 The mean Cmax ranged from 60 to 70 mcg/mL in patients with CLCR ≥ 30 mL/min, while the mean Cmax for patients with CLCR < 30 mL/min ranged from 41 to 58 mcg/mL.
-After IV administration of CUBICIN 6 mg/kg q24h, the mean Cmax ranged from 80 to 114 mcg/mL in patients with mild to moderate renal impairment and was similar to that of patients with normal renal function.
+After administration of CUBICIN 6 mg/kg q24h by IV infusion over a 30-minute period, the mean Cmax ranged from 80 to 114 mcg/mL in patients with mild to moderate renal impairment and was similar to that of patients with normal renal function.

-Parameters Following Infusion of CUBICIN 4 mg/kg or 6 mg/kg to Infected
+Pharmacokinetic Parameters Following Infusion of CUBICIN 4 mg/kg or 6 mg/kg to

-Patients and Noninfected Subjects with Various Degrees of Renal Function
+Infected Patients and Noninfected Subjects with Various Degrees of Renal

 |Renal Function||Pharmacokinetic Parameters*|